boffincoders/budget-tracker-notion-api/README.md

  ```
  git clone https://github.com/boffincoders/budget-tracker-notion-api.git
  ```
+ - Create .env file at your project root diretory.
+ - Add "NOTION_API_KEY" and "NOTION_DATABASE_ID" in your .env file.
  - Run the app with Android Studio or Visual Studio.
 Or the command line.

  ```